cryptoloutre/fetch-token-and-its-metadata/kit/README.md

 ## Token using the Token Metadata Standard

 According to the [Metaplex's docs](https://docs.metaplex.com/programs/token-metadata/overview#introduction), a token using the Token Metadata Standard is attached to a `Metadata Account` where the metadata (both on-chain and off-chain) are stored (among others token's name, symbol, logo, description).
 This `Metadata Account` is attached to the token `Mint Account` via a [Program Derived Address (PDA)](https://solanacookbook.com/core-concepts/pdas.html#facts).
 The seeds of this PDA are: the term 'metadata', the public key of the token metadata program and the public key of the token mint.
-Don't worry, there's no need to remember it since the Metaplex SDK can calculate it for us.

-When a token uses the Token Metadata Standard, we can easily retrieve its metadata using the Metaplex SDK.
-If we don't know in advance if the token uses the Token Metadata Standard, we only need to make sure in advance that the `Metadata Account` exists, otherwise we will get an error message.

 We will show the entire code and then talk through what is going on.